uOttawa-Makerspace/MakerSpaceRepo/doc/job_orders.md

   - `ChatMessageController`: handle basic chat stuff

 The /job_orders/:id page handles everything to do with a specific job order for clients and staff.

+Project files (user and staff) are now stored in job tasks meaning the job order model can be purged of files and user_comments.